DTW-MIC Coexpression Networks from Time-Course Data: Introduction

-Here we follow a different approach introducing a novel similarity measure DTWMIC, whose components are the Dynamic Time Warping (DTW, \cite{sakoe78dynamic}) and the Maximal Information Coefficient (MIC, \cite{reshef11detecting}).
-While DTW can take care of the time-shifts, the MIC metric can detect functional non-linear interactions between the signals.
-Moreover, the presence of MIC alleviates the limitations affecting DTW when signals, although related, present different levels of expression.
-To support the claim of better reconstruction performances (in terms of smaller HIM distances from the gold standard), we use three synthetic datasets generated by GeneNetWeaver (GNW, \cite{shaffter11genenetweaver}) following the guidelines of the DREAM Challenge \cite{prill10towards}, and a transcriptomic dataset on the expression response of human T cells to PMA and ionomicin treatment \cite{rangel04modeling}.
+Here we propose to infer coexpression networks from -omics time series data by using as the similarity measure the function DTW-MIC, defined as the root mean square of MIC and of the similarity measure naturally induced by DTW, as an alternative to PCC.
+To rate the reconstruction performance of the novel measure we evaluate the Hamming-Ipsen-Mikhailov (HIM) distance \cite{filosi14stability,jurman14him} of the inferred network from the gold standard in four cases where the gold standard is known.
+In detail, we demonstrate DTW-MIC on four synthetic datasets generated by GeneNetWeaver (GNW) \cite{shaffter11genenetweaver} following the guidelines of the DREAM Challenge \cite{prill10towards}, and a transcriptomic dataset on the expression response of human T cells to phorbol 12-myristate 13-acetate (PMA) and ionomycin treatment \cite{rangel04modeling}, showing a consistent improvement in reconstruction over PCC.

+The DTW-MIC measure, together with other association functions and the HIM distance, is included in the Open Source Web framework ReNette \cite{filosi14renette} for differential network analysis and visualization and in its R \cite{r14manual} package \textit{nettools}, available on the CRAN \url{http://cran.r-project.org} archive and on the GitHub repository \url{https://github.com/MPBA/nettools.git}.